 - Electrolyte imbalance

 Anti-anxiety and anxiolytic medications may be prescribed to people with BPD who also suffer from anxiety (e.g., generalized anxiety, social anxiety, or panic disorder).
-Benzodiazepines are a type of anti-anxiety medications that can help reduce acute anxiety during panic attacks.7 They’re usually prescribed on a short-term basis because they have a very high addiction potential that can result in dangerous withdrawal. .
+Benzodiazepines are a type of anti-anxiety medication that can help reduce acute anxiety during panic attacks.7 They’re usually prescribed on a short-term basis because they have a very high addiction potential that can result in dangerous withdrawal.
 These medications may be taken PRN (as needed) when you feel significant anxiety coming on.

 Types of anti-Anxiety/anxiolytics include:7